-UK consumers have become accustomed to eating out, especially with the continued increase in single-occupant households; however, they are likely to eat out less often but buy more ready-to-eat meals.
+UK consumers have become accustomed to eating out, especially with the continued increase in single occupant households; however, they are likely to eat out less often but buy more ready-to-eat meals.

-Consumer demand for new foods is strong in the UK and is continually driven by high numbers of non-UK citizens making the UK their home, as well as the UK love of travelling.
+Consumer demand for new foods is strong in the UK and is continually driven by high numbers of non-UK citizens making the UK their home.